darrylabbate/dotfiles/README.md

 ##How it Works

 [`.bash_profile`](https://bitbucket.org/rootbeersoup/dotfiles/src/master/bash/.bash_profile) automatically sources configurations defined in the files contained in the main /dotfiles folder.
-Any filebeginning with `.` will automatically be sourced, so be mindful.
+Any file beginning with `.` will automatically be sourced.